DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/readme.md

 # You can retrive them one at a time, all at once or in specific quantities.
 As we only have a small numebr of records, we can can go ahead and 'fetchall' of them:
 cur.fetchall()
 ```
-# And voila!
+# And voilà!
 If you can see user data appear in your Python interpreter, you have sucessfully connected to your database, created a table, inserted into it and then retrieved from it.
 All from a remote Python interpreter.